News

 Original Penguin launches Spring 2026 golf collection with retro styling and recycled fabrics.
 Can heritage save a brand near the bottom of the rankings?

-Original Penguin — Apparel Image: The Golf Wire
+Original Penguin — Trendy/Lifestyle Image: The Golf Wire

 Perry Ellis is pushing its retro golf brand back into the spotlight with a Spring 2026 collection heavy on mid-century aesthetics and REPREVE recycled yarns.
 The question is whether heritage vibes can move the needle for a label that barely registers in competitive golf apparel.